MethodAtlas

 3. Reject all hypotheses H(1),,H(k)H_{(1)}, \ldots, H_{(k)}

-The BH procedure is substantially more powerful than Bonferroni or Holm, but it controls a weaker error rate.
+The procedure is substantially more powerful than Bonferroni or Holm, but it controls a weaker error rate.

 4. Anderson (2008) Sharpened q-Values